decentralized-identity/universal-resolver/implementation/uni-resolver-java/README.md

 ### Local Resolver

-You can use a [Local Resolver](https://github.com/decentralized-identity/universal-resolver/tree/master/implementation/uni-resolver-java/uni-resolver-local) in your Java project that invokes drivers locally.
+You can use a [Local Resolver](https://github.com/decentralized-identity/universal-resolver/tree/master/implementation/uni-resolver-java/uni-resolver-local) in your Java project that invokes drivers locally (either directly via their JAVA API or via a Docker REST API).

 Dependency: